How to Share Large Files: 6 Methods Compared

 Google Drive works for files up to 5TB and offers 15GB free storage.
 It's good for Google Workspace users and document collaboration.
 Limitations: video playback requires download for large files, and per-user pricing gets expensive for teams.

-What's the fastest way to send a 10GB file?
+What's the fast way to send a large file?

 Can I share large files without creating an account?